nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 3) Added lesson information can be found in your task list.

    ![UserGuideUpcomingTasks](images/UserGuideUpcomingTasks.PNG)
-   *Figure X: Added lesson information found in the `Upcoming tasks` list*
+   *Figure X: Added lesson information can be found in the `Upcoming tasks` list highlighted in red*

 <div markdown="block" class="alert alert-primary">